andrewcooke/choochoo/docs/impulse.md

 be](https://www.trainingpeaks.com/blog/normalized-power-intensity-factor-training-stress/)
-output power, corrected to reflect physiological load (called Normalized Power, NP), normalized to threshold power (called Intensity Factor), squared (similar to SHRIMP `gamma` of 2) and multiplied by duration.
+output power, corrected to reflect physiological load (called Normalized Power, NP), normalized to threshold power (called Intensity Factor), squared (similar to SHRIMP `gamma` of 2 - see below) and multiplied by duration.
 The idea is to duplicate TRIMP.

 [Hellard et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1974899/)
 give a somewhat critical review of the FF-Model with an emphasis on